raveendran2862/Financial_rag/README.md

    - An automated system for handling financial queries and providing basic financial information

 3. **Advisory Bot**
     - A more advanced system that uses GenAI to provide personalized financial advice Based on users information
+---
+## Additional Information

+For more details about the project, including in-depth discussions, technical explanations, and updates, please check our [Medium blog][(https://medium.com/@project-saadhna](https://medium.com/@atharvamundke22/how-to-build-a-financial-advisory-bot-using-rag-with-genai-cbaa963c4222)).

+---